Lampard returns to Chelsea as manager until end of season - WTOP News

 Lampard, Chelsea’s record scorer and one of its greatest ever players, was hired as interim manager until the end of the season on Thursday to give the club time to find a permanent replacement for the fired Graham Potter.

+“I’m confident in myself, I have a good understanding in the squad — of course I’ve worked with a lot of them before — but also the training ground, the stadium, the fans, what Chelsea fans want, and I’ll do my utmost to give them what they want.”

-Lampard was fired himself by Chelsea only two years ago and replaced as manager by Thomas Tuchel, though this occurred before Chelsea’s current ownership — fronted by American businessman Todd Boehly — was in control.
+Lampard’s first spell coaching Chelsea came before the arrival of club’s current ownership fronted by American businessman Todd Boehly.

-Now Lampard is back as a short-term fix while Chelsea continues talking to candidates for the job on a fulltime basis.
-Former Barcelona coach Luis Enrique was reportedly in London on Wednesday to speak to Chelsea officials while Julian Nagelsmann, who was recently fired by Bayern Munich, has also been linked with the vacancy.
+Now Lampard is back seemingly as a short-term fix while Chelsea continues to talk to candidates for the job on a full-time basis.
+Former Barcelona and Spain coach Luis Enrique was reportedly in London on Wednesday to speak to Chelsea officials while Julian Nagelsmann, who was recently fired by Bayern Munich, has also been linked with the vacancy.

+“I want to do the best possible role I can and after that we will see what happens,” the 44-year-old Lampard said.
+“I am not getting anywhere ahead of myself.”

-“Frank is a Premier League Hall of Famer and a legend at this club,” Boehly and co-owner Behdad Eghbali said.
-“As we continue our thorough and exhaustive process for a permanent head coach, we want to provide the club and our fans with a clear and stable plan for the remainder of the season.
+Boehly and co-owner Behdad Eghbali described Lampard as a “Premier League hall of famer and a legend at this club.”

+“As we continue our thorough and exhaustive process for a permanent head coach,” they said, “we want to provide the club and our fans with a clear and stable plan for the remainder of the season.

 “We want to give ourselves every chance of success and Frank has all of the characteristics and qualities we need to drive us to the finish line.”

-Lampard, who was fired by relegation-threatened Everton in January, will be leading Chelsea into the Champions League quarterfinals and a two-legged meeting with defending champion Real Madrid.
+Lampard, who has been out of work since getting fired by relegation-threatened Everton in January, will be leading Chelsea into the Champions League quarterfinals and a two-leg meeting with defending champion Real Madrid.

 Lampard’s first game back at Chelsea will be against Wolverhampton in the Premier League on Saturday.
 Chelsea is languishing in 11th place, 14 points behind the top four, and unlikely to finish in the qualification spots for the Champions League.

-The squad he will inherit is very different to the one he left behind, after Chelsea’s spending spree in the last two transfer windows totaling $630 million on 16 players.
+The squad Lampard will inherit is very different to the one he left behind, after Chelsea’s spending spree in the last two transfer windows totaling $630 million on 16 players.

+The heavy expenditure hasn’t translated into points, though, with the team struggling to gel after the arrival of so many new signings and having issues in attack, in particular.

+Lampard, a star midfielder for Chelsea from 2001-14, said he’ll start with a “clean slate.”
+That will be good news to England midfielder Mason Mount, who was largely frozen out under Potter after being a mainstay under Lampard and Tuchel.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports